The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: The asymptotic localization method

-\paragraph*{Acknowledgments.} The authors are grateful to Bruno Le Floch (Ecole Normale Sup\'e\-rieure, Paris) for his comments on a first draft.
-This paper was completed during the Academic year 2018-2019 when the first author was enjoying the hospitality of the Courant Institute for Mathematical Sciences, New York University, as a visiting researcher.
-The second author (TCN) is grateful to the Foundation des Sciences Math\'ematiques de Paris for a postdoc fellowship during 2016--2018, spent at Sorbonne Universit\'e.
-Both authors were also partially supported by the Innovative Training Network (ITN) grant 642768 (ModCompShock).
+The authors gratefully thank Bruno Le Floch (Sorbonne Universit\'e and CNRS) and two referees for their very careful reading of the original manuscript and for making many comments, which helped us improve the presentation in the final version.
+This paper was written during the Academic year 2018-2019 when the first author was a visiting research fellow at the Courant Institute for Mathematical Sciences, New York University.
+The second author (TCN) is grateful to the Fondation des Sciences Math\'ematiques de Paris for a postdoc fellowship spent at Sorbonne Universit\'e during the period 2016--2018.
+The authors were also partially supported by the Innovative Training Network (ITN) grant 642768 (ModCompShock).